 You must pay the semester fee on time before the start of each semester.
 It applies to all students at our university, including doctoral researchers and attendees of the Studienkolleg Sachsen.

 Leipzig University does not currently charge tuition fees for a student’s first degree.
 Please note, however, that in certain cases students may be required to pay fees for a second degree or for exceeding the standard period of study by too long.
 Fees are also charged for some special courses and the DSH course.

-Average monthly costs in Leipzig consist of the following:
+Average monthly costs in Leipzig consist of the following (all values approximate):

 If you require a visa, then you will already need to provide proof that you have enough money to live here when applying for the visa in your home country.

 In addition to the monthly costs, you should expect additional one-off costs at the start of your studies such as a deposit for your accommodation (see note above under “Monthly Costs”) and the fee for setting up a blocked account.

 In contrast to other countries, universities in Germany hardly award any scholarships.